sflems/led-board-manager/README.md

 The app uses a Django webserver to manage profiles in a simple SQLite database.
 Users can access the web interface which can be hosted on their local machine or network.
 If a schema is found in a board's config directory, Django dynamically generates and validates an easy to use form to create a `config.json` file.
 It saves a new `config.json` in the appropriate `config` directory and restarts your board process to implement any changes on the fly!

 JSON can also be edited manually in the `/admin` interface.
-The admin app also has the ability to backup configurations to file from the dashboard and set various scoreboard flags on the fly.
+The profiles dashboard also has the ability to backup configurations on the fly.
+The admin panel also has a section for global RGB Matrix flags/arguments.

 Boards and their paths/settings may also be added or configured in the admin panel.
 _____________